timeteam/timeteam.github.io/_posts/Non_fiction/2023-08-20-tales-of-remarkable-birds.md

 ***

 <img align="right"  width="256" src="https://mediacdn.nhbs.com/jackets/jackets_resizer_xlarge/21/214112.jpg" alt="">
 Natural history portraits of a bunch of birds, drawn from world-wide locations.
-Including one on cassowaries, thje reading of which coincided with my first sighting of one.
+Including one on cassowaries, the reading of which coincided with my first sighting of one.
 A pleasant book but didn't learn much, most chapters seemed to be chatty expansions of information that could be found in a couple of paragraphs in most bird guides.